chaeyn/chaeyn/README.md

 # 👋 Hi!
-I'm Chae Geunyoung
+I am Chae Geunyoung
+- I attend Daegu Gosan Middle School
+- I am hard working junior developer
+- I aim to be proud of myself

 <!--
 **chaeyn/chaeyn** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.